pea3nut/pea-event/README.md

 <a name="PeAEvent+off"></a>

 ### PeAEvent.off(eventType, listener) ⇒ <code>boolean</code>
-remove a event listener> note: if you use * in listener, waiter will be remove too
+remove a event listener.> note: if you use * in listener, waiter will be remove too

 **Kind**: instance method of [<code>PeAEvent</code>](#PeAEvent)
 **Returns**: <code>boolean</code> - success or no